Arabella Churchill (royal mistress): Life

 James, then Duke of York, began his adulterous affair with Arabella Churchill, around 1665, while he was still married to Anne Hyde.
 Churchill became the duchess's lady-in-waiting in that year, and gave birth to two children during Anne's lifetime.
-Churchill was described as a "tall creature, pale-faced, and nothing but skin and bone".

-Courtiers cackled "at her appearance until she fell off her horse in front of a crowd, displaying her magnificent legs".
-One awestruck witness marvelled that "limbs of such exquisite beauty could belong to Miss Churchill's face".

-Charles II, who was baffled by his brother's predilection for plain women, joked that his confessor must impose them as a penance.
 She often displayed the quick wit and lively intelligence which bound James to her through ten years and four children.

 On 1 June 1680 at the Church of Holy Trinity, Minories, London, she married Charles Godfrey and had three more children.
 They lived happily together for more than three decades.

 Godfrey died in 1714, at the age of 67.
 She survived him by 16 years, dying in 1730 aged 82.